suhail511/chatbot_father_son/README.md

     ```bash
     cd chatbot_father_son
     ```
 3. The first job is to get Chat Data samples from different sources and put them in '''files''' folder.
 Make sure the txt files are in the following format:

   ![](Images/sample01.jpg)

+### If you don't have any Chat Data samples, use our pre-trained model.
+Skip to step 7.
 4. Now that we have all our conversation logs, we can go ahead and create our dataset.
 In our directory, let's run:
     ```bash
     python createDataset.py